MG Software.

 Frequently asked questions

 With every production release.
-For SaaS products with continuous deployment you can publish weekly or bi-weekly summaries.
+For SaaS products with continuous deployment you can publish weekly or bi-weekly summaries rather than per individual deployment.
 Ensure each release is traceable via a version number and date.
+The frequency depends on your audience: developers expect detailed notes with each version, end users appreciate periodic summaries.

-Breaking changes are modifications that can break existing functionality or integrations.
-Communicate them separately, at the top of the release notes with a warning icon.
-Provide migration instructions and if possible a transition period with backward compatibility.
+Breaking changes are modifications that can break existing functionality, APIs or integrations.
+Communicate them separately, prominently at the top of the release notes with a warning icon or label.
+Provide a migration guide per breaking change with code examples for old and new approaches.
+Offer a transition period with backward compatibility when possible and communicate well in advance.

-Yes, semantic versioning (MAJOR.MINOR.PATCH) is the standard and highly recommended.
-MAJOR for breaking changes, MINOR for new features and PATCH for bug fixes.
-This immediately tells users what the impact of an update is.
+Yes, semantic versioning (MAJOR.MINOR.PATCH) is the industry standard and highly recommended.
+Increment MAJOR for breaking changes, MINOR for new backward-compatible features and PATCH for bug fixes.
+This immediately tells users what the impact of an update is and whether they need to be cautious when upgrading.

 Get in touch